Embassy Funds for Belarus 2020 – the deadline 23.03.2020 @ 23:59

 The Netherlands is convinced that dynamic development of a vibrant, modern and energetic civil society is vital to the quality of democracy, economic development and civilization progress in Belarus.

-In order to support the development of civil society and democracy in Belarus the Netherlands made two programmes available: the Human Rights Fund and the Netherlands Fund for Regional Partnership – Matra (NFRP – MATRA).
+In order to support the development of civil society and democracy worldwide, the Netherlands has initiated two programs: the Human Rights Fund and the Netherlands Fund for Regional Partnership – Matra (NFRP – MATRA).
+Both these programs are open for application from Belarus.

 Introduction to application